SKrotkih/eMia-React-Native/README.md

 ## Preparing for using

-If you wont to try eMia by yourself, you should register app on Firebase.
-Please follow next instructions:
+If you are going to try eMia by yourself, you should register app on Firebase.
+Follow following instructions:

 For iOS
 Sign in your Google account, open Firebase console https://console.firebase.google.com